ramonfontes/aodv-uu/README.md

 ## Issues & Troubleshooting

-* If you run Fedora Core 1 and the kernel module `kaodv.o` fails to compile, install the compatibility gcc compiler (gcc32 rpm).
-Then try compiling with `make KCC=gcc32`.

-* If the kernel module compilation fails or the module does not load, make sure that the kernel source code is installed and properly configured.
-If you have a kernel config file (.config) matching your running kernel, do a `make mrproper` (WARNING: this cleans up the tree and removes the .config file.
-You might want to make a .config backup first).
-Create a .config file (or use an existing one).
-Make sure that the kernel version numbering in the kernel's top-level Makefile matches your running kernel (Red Hat/Fedora sometimes add a `custom`-string).
-Do `make oldconfig`.
-Dependending on whether you have a 2.4 kernel or a 2.6 kernel, do `make dep` or `make prepare-all` respectively.
-Your tree should now be configured.

 * If a crash occurs, the kernel module `kaodv.o` may remain loaded and can stop traffic from going through on the interface.
 Unload with `/sbin/rmmod kaodv` (root permissions required).